WesTyler/side-project/README.md

-# My daughter is 1 month old.
+# My daughter is 1 month and 2 days old.